JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 * When I try to fill out the form with an email or username that already exists with a valid password and press Enter or press the "Sign Up" button

-    - Then at the top of the form, I will see a red message User with that email or username already exists.
+    - Then at the top of the form, I will see a red message that tells the user that the email or username already exists.

 * When I try to fill out the form with a password shorter than 6 characters and press Enter or press the "Sign Up" button

-    - Then at the top of the form, I will see a red message Password must be at least 6 characters long.
+    - Then at the top of the form, I will see a red message that tells the user that the password must be at least 6 characters long.

 * When I try to fill out the form with a valid email, username, and password and press Enter or press the "Sign Up" button

-    - Then I will be redirected to the homepage at the / route.
+    - Then I will be redirected to the users profile page at the /profile route.

 * Given that I am a user that just signed up when I refresh the homepage at the / route